 I like that idea.
 Balance as being fully present in each of the pieces of my life, whether that’s teaching or coaching or writing or swimming.

-If you could pick a concept for 2019, what would it be?
+If you could pick a concept for the new year, what would it be?
 How does it describe a need in your life and how would you attempt to approach it?
 Please share below.